othrif/notes/content/technical_note/python/Numpy/broadcasting.md

 ```

 ### Broadcasting
-Broadcast- ing allows us to perform vectorized operations between two arrays even if their dimensions do not match by creating implicit multidimensional grids
+Broadcasting allows us to perform vectorized operations between two arrays even if their dimensions do not match by creating implicit multidimensional grids

 different dimensions:

 ```python